 \subsubsection{Convolutional Neural Networks}

-CNNs are among the most well-known and widely used architectures designed to efficiently process grid-like data structures such as images ~\cite{krizhevsky2012imagenet, zhou2020theory, li2021efficient}.
-CNNs are a feed-forward neural network that has significantly advanced the field of image analysis and CV~\cite{lecun2015deep}.
-One of the key advantages of CNNs over traditional neural networks is their ability to automatically identify and learn relevant features from input data without requiring human supervision~\cite{gu2018recent}.
-This makes CNNs highly effective at extracting complex spatial hierarchies from images, such as edges, textures, and shapes.
-A CNN consists of a series of layers between the input and output, typically including: \textit{convolutional}, \textit{pooling}, \textit{normalization}, \textit{activation}, and \textit{fully connected} layers~\cite{alzubaidi2021review}.
+CNNs are widely used architectures for processing grid-like data such as satellite images~\cite{krizhevsky2012imagenet, lecun2015deep}.
+They automatically learn spatial features from input data, making them effective for capturing complex patterns, edges, and textures.
+A typical CNN consists of layers such as \textit{convolutional}, \textit{pooling}, \textit{normalization}, \textit{activation}, and \textit{fully connected layers}~\cite{alzubaidi2021review}:

-\begin{itemize} \item \textit{Convolutional Layers}: Perform convolution operations using multiple local filters to extract spatial features from the input data, which produce feature maps that capture important patterns. \item \textit{Pooling Layers}: Reduce the spatial dimensions of feature maps, which helps to decrease computational load and makes the learned features more robust to variations and distortions in the input. \item \textit{Normalization Layers}: Improve the stability and convergence of the network during training. \item \textit{Activation Layers}: Apply non-linear functions, like Rectified Linear Unit (ReLU)~\cite{nair2010rectified}, to increase the network's ability to model complex relationships within data. \item \textit{Fully Connected Layers}: Integrate the features learned from previous layers and use them to make final predictions or classifications. \end{itemize}

-CNNs have evolved considerably since their introduction in the 1980s ~\cite{li2024vision}. ~\cite{lecun1998gradient} introduced LeNet-5 in 1998, a CNN model designed to classify handwritten digits from the MNIST dataset, based on convolutional and fully connected layers.
-In 2012, AlexNet~\cite{krizhevsky2012imagenet} revolutionized CNNs by achieving state-of-the-art results on the ImageNet dataset~\cite{deng2009imagenet} through deeper architecture, smaller filters, and an increased number of hidden units.
-VGG~\cite{simonyan2014very} maintained strong performance with a simpler design, while GoogLeNet~\cite{szegedy2015going} used Inception modules for multi-scale feature learning.
-In 2016, ResNet~\cite{he2016deep} introduced residual connections for very deep networks, also excelling on ImageNet.
-Later models like DenseNet~\cite{huang2017densely}, ResNeXt~\cite{xie2017aggregated} and EfficientNet~\cite{tan2019efficientnet} enhanced feature reuse and scaling efficiency.